marekolsak/marek-build/README.md

 - xf86-video-amdgpu is not needed.
 Use the modesetting DDX instead, which is part of the X server and is required by zink if you ever want to use that.
 - LLVM isn't needed if you only plan to use ACO (which is the AMD GPU shader compiler in Mesa) or alternatively you can get LLVM from the distribution.
 If you do build LLVM, using the latest release branch of LLVM is recommended.
 - mesa/demos is only needed for building 32-bit glxinfo and glxgears to verify whether 32-bit Mesa is installed correctly and functional.
 64-bit glxinfo and glxgears is provided by the distribution.
+- If the distro kernel is recent enough, it may be sufficient.

-These are always recommended to build from source:
+These are usually recommended to build from source:
 - linux
 - libdrm
 - mesa